AlbakerAMA/FixMate/README.md

 # FixMate

-**FixMate** is a Flutter-based cross-platform application (Android, iOS, Web) designed to help users [brief description—e.g., organize tasks, manage repairs, log activities, etc.].
+**FixMate** is a Flutter-based cross-platform application (Android, iOS, Web) designed to help efficiently manage and store customer data using Firebase for secure and real-time cloud storage integrated a chatbot feature that helps identify machine issues by entering the machine code.

 ---